 James G. Costigan Scholarships

-The James G. Costigan endowed scholarship was established in 2005 to support students with demonstrated financial need who are majoring in computer science or mathematics.
+The James G. Costigan endowed scholarship was established in 2005 and support students with demonstrated financial need who are majoring in computer science.
 This competitive scholarship is typically awarded to students who will become juniors the following year, and is renewable for a student's senior year, presuming continued academic success.

 Applications are sought in the Spring, via the online Scholarship Suite tool available through the SLU portal.
-In 2018, each recipient received $4000 for the academic year. (call for applications)
+In 2020, each recipient received $5000 for the academic year.
+(2021 call for applications here)

 Boeing BOLD Scholarships